bootphon/abkhazia/docs/slides/slides.md

     - sources and installation instructions at *https://github.com/bootphon/abkhazia*
     - free software (GPL3)
+    - in development (about 70% done)...

 * Performs **various ASR tasks**

-    - use the Kaldi toolkit for speech recognition (kaldi-asr.org)
     - language and acoustic models, forced-alignment, decoding
+    - use the Kaldi toolkit (kaldi-asr.org)
-    - parallel computation on the cluster
+    - local or parallel computation (on the cluster)
     - uniform command-line syntax

 * Defines and rely on a **standard speech corpus format**